Berkeley-CS61B/website-sp24/resources/guides/oh/index.md

 ## How will online office hours function in 61b?

-In Fall 2023, office hours will be provided both in-person and online.
+Office hours will be provided both in-person and online.
 We will be using Zoom to host online office hours.
 All office hours start on
 **Berkeley time**.

-The office hours schedule can be found on the [main page]({{ site.url }}#ohcal).
+The office hours schedule can be found on the [calendar page]({{ site.url }}/calendar#oh-calendar-container).

 ## Joining the Online OH Zoom